2024–25 Florida Panthers season: NHL 4 Nations Face-Off

-The NHL 4 Nations Face-Off was an ice hockey tournament that take place from February 12–20, 2025.
-The 4 Nations Face-Off replaced the NHL's annual All-Star Game for 2025.
+The NHL 4 Nations Face-Off was an ice hockey tournament that took place from February 12 to 20, 2025.
+The tournament replaced the NHL's annual All-Star Game for 2025.
 In the tournament, teams representing Canada, Finland, Sweden, and the United States played each other in a round-robin format, followed by a one-game final between the two top-placed teams.

-On June 28, 2024, Aleksander Barkov was named to Team Finland, Gustav Forsling was named to Team Sweden, and Matthew Tkachuk was named to Team United States.
-Further, Panthers assistant coach Tuomo Ruutu was named as an assistant coach to Team Finland.
+On June 28, 2024, Aleksander Barkov was named to Finland team, Gustav Forsling was named to Sweden team, and Matthew Tkachuk was named to the United States team.
+Panthers' assistant coach Tuomo Ruutu was named as an assistant coach of Finland.

 The remaining roster was announced on December 4, 2024.
-Sam Reinhart and Sam Bennett joined Team Canada.
-Anton Lundell, Eetu Luostarinen, and Niko Mikkola joined Team Finland.
-Gustav Forsling joined Team Sweden with Scouting and Development Consultant Patric Hornqvist and Assistant Coach Myles Fee joining as staff.
-Lastly, General Manager Bill Zito and Equipment Manager Teddy Richards joined Team United States as staff.
+Sam Reinhart and Sam Bennett joined Canada.
+Anton Lundell, Eetu Luostarinen, and Niko Mikkola joined Finland.
+Gustav Forsling joined Sweden with scouting and development consultant Patric Hornqvist and assistant coach Myles Fee joining as staff.
+General manager Bill Zito and equipment manager Teddy Richards joined the United States as staff.

-The Panthers led the league with 8 players selected for the tournament.
+The Panthers led the league with eight players selected for the tournament.

-Team Canada beat Team USA in the final with Reinhart, Bennett, and future Panther Brad Marchand in the line-up.
+Canada beat the United States in the final with Reinhart, Bennett, and future Panther Brad Marchand in the lineup.